dagbjorn/microcoffeeoncloud/README.md

 :warning: Java keytool won't work because it doesn't support wildcard host names as SAN (Subject Alternative Name) values.

-## <a name="start-docker-vm"></a>Start Docker VM
+## <a name="start-docker-vm"></a>Start Docker Desktop
-Before moving on and start building Microcoffee, we need a running VM.
-The reason is that the Docker images being built are stored in the local Docker repository inside the VM.
+Before moving on and start building Microcoffee, we need Docker Desktop running.
+But first, make sure that "Expose daemon on tcp://localhost:2375 without TLS" is checked in Docker Settings > General.
+This is required for the Maven building to work.

-To start your Docker VM (called `docker-vm`), run:

-    docker-machine start docker-vm

-Next, configure the Docker environment variables in your shell by following the instructions displayed by:

-    docker-machine env docker-vm

-:bulb: On Windows, it is handy to create a batch file to do this, e.g. `docker-setenv.bat`.
-The file should be placed in a folder on your Windows path.

-To check the status and the IP address of your Docker VM, run:
+To verify that Docker is running, run:

-    docker-machine status docker-vm
-    docker-machine ip docker-vm
+    docker version

+If both client and server information is listed, you are good to go.

 ## <a name="building-microcoffee"></a>Building Microcoffee